myminseok/pivotal-docs/platform-automation/upgrade-procedure.md

 11. apply director change

 <img src="https://github.com/myminseok/pivotal-docs/blob/master/platform-automation/major-upgrade-opsman.png" width="500">
-refer to the concourse pipeline for the following procedure: https://github.com/myminseok/platform-automation-pipelines-template/blob/master/opsman-upgrade.yml
+In the pipeline, all dependency removed between jobs because it is required to run a specific job manually sometimes. such as if there is a fix in configuraton on git. or there are optional steps sometimes. refer to the concourse pipeline for the following procedure: https://github.com/myminseok/platform-automation-pipelines-template/blob/master/opsman-upgrade.yml

 ## **Minor/patch** PAS